awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

 ### RDS API<a name="aurora-stop-cluster.API"></a>

-To stop a DB instance by using the Amazon RDS API, call the [StopDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBCluster.html) action with the following parameter:
+To stop a DB instance by using the Amazon RDS API, call the [StopDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBCluster.html) operation with the following parameter:
 + `DBClusterIdentifier` – the name of the Aurora cluster\.

 ## Possible Operations While an Aurora DB Cluster Is Stopped<a name="aurora-cluster-stopped"></a>